 - An instance error of the application causes an overall failure.

-- An interface or service error of the application causes an overall failure.
+- An API or service error of the application causes an overall failure.

 - A downstream application failure of the application causes a failure of the application.